-Before anyone submits they must of course be familiar with the MG and YA category, and especially aware that the MG readership means readers who are 8-12 while YA is anything from 15-years to (nowadays) early 20’s.
+Before anyone submits they must of course be familiar with the MG category, and especially aware that the MG readership means readers who are 8-12 years-old.
+I also expect MG word-counts to be at least 40-45K-words, minimum.

 I would hope that submitting MG authors in particular, would be familiar with the nuances and standards of the readership internationally.
 Aware of things like the Newbery Medal being the pre-eminent award for MG books in America, and at least some familiarity with bestselling books such as Rebecca Stead’s When You Reach Me and R.J.
 Palacio’s Wonder – not to mention popular MG authors such as Clare Vanderpool, Gary D. Schmidt, Rita Williams-Garcia, Tim Federle, Christopher Paul Curtis, Jacqueline Woodson, Katherine Rundell, C.J.
 Flood, and Kate DiCamillo.